bakpakin/Fennel/CONTRIBUTING.md

 * Be consistent with the style of the project.
 If you are making changes to fennel.lua, run `make ci` or luacheck on the source code to check for style.
 Please try to code moderately tersely;
   code is a liability, so the less of it there is, the better.
+* For user-visible changes, include a description of the change in `changelog.md`.

+If all goes well, we should merge your changes fairly quickly.

 ## Suggesting Changes

 To suggest changes, open an issue on github.
 You can also go to the IRC channel and ask questions